Acting upon Imagination: when to trust imagined trajectories in model based reinforcement learning: Preliminaries

-To select a convenient course of action leading to \(s_H\), the MBRL generates a large number of trajectories $K$ and evaluates them in terms of discounted reward.

-To find the actions that maximizes the reward function in the MPC horizon, we used the cross entropy method (CEM) ~\cite{BOTEV201335}.
-The CEM is an algorithm for solving optimization problems based on cross-entropy minimization.
+\paragraph{Planning} To select a convenient course of action leading to \(s_H\), MBRL generates a large number of trajectories $K$ and evaluates them in terms of reward.
+To find the actions that maximize reward, we used the cross entropy method (CEM) ~\cite{BOTEV201335}, which is an algorithm for solving optimization problems based on cross-entropy minimization.
 CEM gradually changes the sampling distribution of the random search so that the rare-event is more likely to occur.
-For this purpose, the method estimates a sequence of sampling distributions that converges to a distribution with probability mass concentrated in a region of near-optimal solutions.
-Algorithm ~\ref{alg:optimal_trajectory} describes how we use CEM to compute the optimal sequence of actions $A_{t}^*$.

-As the controller uses a single action in a trajectory, the computational complexity is constant at each step, given by the depth of the task horizon ($H$) and the number of trajectories ($K$) or breadth.
-It would be possible to parallelize in breadth, but the evaluation of an action \(a_t\) at state \(s_t\) with dynamics model \(\hat{f}\) is iterative, requiring knowledge of at least one past state and cannot be parallelized in depth.
-Since each pass to the CEM is computing an action trajectory, we would like to find out whether we can skip recalculations.
+Thus, this method estimates a sequence of sampling distributions that converges to a distribution with probability mass concentrated in a region of near-optimal solutions.
+Algorithm~\ref{alg:optimal_trajectory} describes the use CEM to compute the optimal sequence of actions $a^*_{t:t+H}$.
+The controller uses a single action in a trajectory, the computational complexity is constant at each step, given by the depth of the task horizon ($H$) and the number of trajectories ($K$) or breadth.
+It is possible to parallelize in breadth, but the evaluation of some action \(a_{t+i}\) at state \(s_{t+i}\) with dynamics model \(\hat{f}\) is iterative, requiring knowledge of at least one past state and cannot be parallelized in depth.
+This leads to complexity O(H x A x K), where A refers to the dimension of actions (how many controllable aspects). $A$ and $K$ depend on the environment.